 If there is a problem with your voice or you have a cough, a videostroboscopy of the voice-box will be simultaneously performed to examine how the vocal cords move and make contact with each other.

 I consult at some of central London’s premier private hospitals

-I have a fairly busy NHS practice, but at present I can see you on some Mondays of the month or every Thursday and Friday afternoon and evenings and Saturday mornings.
+I have a fairly busy NHS practice, but at present I can see you on Thursday and Friday afternoon and evenings and Saturday mornings.
 You can also arrange a virtual consultation with me on Wednesday evenings.